 Looking to prepare for a compliance audit?
-In this blog from Nancy Dietz, Head of Training for NetDimensions LMS, we explore a few ways your LMS can help you impress auditors and inspectors.
+In this blog from Nancy Dietz, Customer Success Manager, we explore a few ways your LMS can help you impress auditors and inspectors.

 Healthcare compliance inspections can return any number of findings.
 Some are simple suggestions to fix small points that can make day-to-day life at work easier.
 And others can result in severe consequences if they’re not immediately acted on in the right way.